-Bigg Boss 11: Vikas, Shilpa & Hina Play Pati, Patni Aur Woh; Salman announces BB Fizzy Awards!
+Bigg Boss 11: Vikas, Shilpa & Hina Play Pati, Patni Aur Woh; Salman Announces BB Fizzy Awards!

 Maha Akhada: Team Shilpa Vs Hina

 Salman then asks all the contestants to meet in the Sultani Akhada, for Maha Akhada.
 He asks Shilpa and Hina to choose the teams.
 Shilpa chooses Puneesh and Luv, while Hina chooses Vikas and Akash.
-Hina's team win the Maha Akhada.
+Hina's team wins the Maha Akhada.

 Comedian Balraj Entertains The Contestants & Viewers

 Comedian Balraj from Entertainment Ki Raat enters the house.
 He makes everyone laugh by making fun of each contestant.
-He also informs the contestants that Anushka Sharma and Virat Kohli are married, while Hina and others find it difficult to believe.
+He also informs the contestants that Anushka Sharma and Virat Kohli are married; while Hina and others find that difficult to believe.

 Bigg Boss Fizzy Awards